Doctors Note Logo

 Why Sitting Down Makes Your Neuropathy Symptoms Worse

-Prolonged sitting compresses nerves in your lower back and legs and reduces blood flow, causing tingling, numbness, or stabbing pain in conditions like diabetic or nutritional neuropathy.
-Muscle stiffness and poor posture can further pinch irritated nerves and worsen those pins and needles sensations when you stay seated.
+Prolonged sitting compresses nerves in your lower back and legs and reduces blood flow, triggering tingling, numbness, or stabbing pain — common signs of conditions like diabetic or nutritional neuropathy.
+Muscle stiffness and poor posture can further pinch irritated nerves, intensifying pins-and-needles sensations the longer you stay seated.

 answer background